ObjectModules/deploy/Mapping.md

 * Exit point
 ```

-This process is a simple case.
+This is just a simple case.
 It is a normal process in you live.
 It is a routine.
 It will become yo your concern if we put a parameter.
 Say you are hungry.
 You want to have the best food to eat but you don't know yet which one.
 What are you going to do?

 Let's go searching then.
 Try to put a keyword _<a href="https://www.google.com/search?q=best+food" target="_blank">'best food'</a>_ on Google Search.
 You will find a huge result which is processed by Google from may be more than a billion pages to choose.
 So which one you gonna eat?
 The top result?
 Are you sure if that is the best food for you?
 ##How to find it?